gate-computer/gate/Security.md

   - Initialization code is unmapped, retaining only the ABI functions needed at runtime.

-  - Program code, data and stack are mapped at randomized addresses.
+  - Runtime code, and program code, data and stack are mapped at randomized addresses.
-    (Read-only data is mapped at a fixed address.)

 ### 4. Containerization

-The program processes run in a container.
-It also includes an init process which spawns and kills the programs.
+The user program processes run in a container.
+The container also includes an init process which spawns and kills the programs.
 The container has dedicated cgroup, IPC, network, mount, pid, user and UTS namespaces.

 The user namespace contains only two unprivileged user ids, one of which is used to run the processes.

-The mount namespace contains only a constrained tmpfs as root, and proc mounted at a directory with a randomized name.
+The mount namespace contains only a constrained read-only tmpfs as its root.

 The UTS namespace has empty host and domain names.